 A heart attack occurs when the muscle of the heart does not receive the blood supply it needs.
 The heart muscle becomes stressed, injured and can die.
 Dead heart muscle can’t contract, hence the heart cannot beat.
 Though some have lived through their ordeal with heart disease, such as Former President Bill Clinton, Larry King, Dick Cheney, Barbara Walters, many are not as fortunate.
 Carrie Fisher died December 27th after suffering a heart attack mid flight from London to Los Angeles.
 George Michael the same week died of “heart failure”.
-The loss of Alan Thicke, Growing Pains and beloved TV Dad, has now been reported as being a thoracic aortic dissection.
+Alan Thicke, Growing Pains and beloved TV Dad, passed away from a thoracic aortic dissection.
 The blood flow dissects the lumen of the aorta, the main artery coming off the heart, and this side pooling within the vessel prevents adequate blood flow from getting to vital tissues.
 In many cases, the heart stops.

-These deaths and many others sadly highlight the premature and abrupt passing of many of our favorite actors.
+These deaths and many others sadly highlight the premature and abrupt passing of many of our favorite artists.
 These include:

 Nelsan Ellis (1978-2017) age 39 – complications of heart failure

 Bill Paxton (1955-2017) age 61 – stroke following heart surgery

 Carrie Fisher (1956-2016) age 60